Automating Sensor Characterization with Bayesian Optimization: CCD: Design and Operation

 \section{\sisero{} CCD: Design and Operation}

-The \sisero{} imaging sensor delivers enhanced charge sensitivity through its novel readout architecture, providing a powerful tool for faint-object astronomy, cosmology, exoplanet missions, and dark matter searches~\citep{SiSeRO_PRL_2024}.
+The \sisero{} CCD delivers enhanced charge sensitivity through its novel readout architecture, providing a powerful tool for faint-object astronomy, cosmology, exoplanet missions, and dark matter searches~\citep{SiSeRO_PRL_2024}.
 This architecture integrates a double-gate MOSFET into the CCD sense node, which improves the precision of the charge measurement~\citep{brewer1978low}.
-In addition, the sensor employs repetitive, non-destructive readout, enabling reliable photon counting in the optical and near-infrared bands~\citep{SiSeRO_sims,SiSeRO_PRL_2024}.
+In addition, the sensor employs repetitive, non-destructive readout, providing sub-electron noise that enables reliable photon counting in the optical and near-infrared bands~\citep{SiSeRO_sims,SiSeRO_PRL_2024}.

 The \sisero{} achieves extremely low noise and substantially faster readout compared to Skipper-CCDs \citep{Tiffenberg_2017}.
 The \sisero{} has been designed for n-channel and p-channel CCDs \citep{SiSeRO_stanford, SiSeRO_PRL_2024}.
 This work is focused on the \sisero{} version designed for thick, fully-depleted p-channel CCDs~\citep{SiSeRO_PRL_2024}, incorporating an isolation guard and optimized implants to support high-voltage operation while preserving sub-electron performance.